Course Description

 Geography

-Competition for control of space and resources in early American History.
+- Recognize the impact of the competition for control of land and resources in early American history.

 Economics

-Economic freedom, including free trade was important for economic growth in early American History.
+- Investigate how economic freedom, including free trade, was important for economic growth in early American history.

 Civics